Aviv-Ash/EStore/README.md

 # EStore
-EStore is an Android application developed using Android Studio, MVVM Architecture, and Kotlin that helps customers fulfill their shopping needs.
+EStore is an Android Native application developed using Android Studio, MVVM Architecture, and Kotlin that helps customers fulfill their shopping needs.
 The app supports two languages at this moment ( English and Hebrew) and offers a variety of products with their description and price to the user who can choose to add